johngribbin/crypto-hitters/README.md

 More than welcome!
 Please feel free to initializing a pull request or reach out to me if you have any tips/suggestions for improving the app.

+My current to do list includes the following:

+*   testing
+*   taking steps to improve the relevance of the news feed for lesser-known crypto assets
+*   addition of interactive charts

 cheers
 John.